Advertiser Disclosure

 Dedicated in 1997, the Women in Military Service for America Memorial is the first U.S. memorial to honor the women who have served in the U.S. military.

-Located at the entrance to Arlington National Cemetery, this beautiful and very moving memorial is a poignant reminder of the important parts women played as equals alongside their male counterparts during their service.
+At the entrance to Arlington National Cemetery, this beautiful and moving memorial poignantly reminds us of the important roles women played as equals alongside their male counterparts during their service.

-Situated within an existing classical building, the Memorial now features a fountain with 200 jets of water, softly illuminated horizontal glass panels sitting atop the existing columns, and an upper floor that allows visitors to look down over the main gallery of the memorial.
+Situated within an existing classical building, the memorial now features a fountain with 200 jets of water, softly illuminated, horizontal glass panels atop the existing columns, and an upper floor that allows visitors to look down over the main gallery of the memorial.

 This is a quiet and contemplative space that perfectly sets the tone for a visit to Arlington National Cemetery.